Lynchings of Mer Rouge, Louisiana: Aftermath

+he would have had the surgical expertise to mutilate the young man in the manner the pathologists described.

 Trial

 After the discovery of the bodies as many as 50 witnesses testified during January 1923 that members of Klan No 34 including Sheriff Fred Carpenter and all deputies of the Morehouse Parish Sheriff's Office, District Attorney David Garrett, the local postmaster, T. Jeff Burnett, former Deputy Sheriff, and the leader of Klan no 34, J.K.
-Skipwith, were behind the kidnapping, torture and murder of Daniels and Richards.
+Skipwith, were behind the kidnapping, torture and murder of Daniel and Richard.
 However, the infiltration of the local grand jury system by Klan members allowed them to dismiss the case for "insufficient evidence".

 Louisiana Attorney General Adolphe V. Coco was able to eventually bring minor charges in April of 1923 on the Klan and 17 of its associates.
 This briefly caused them to flee the state until most of the charges were dropped.
 These attempts to seek justice ended in late 1923 when Governor Parker had retired and Attorney General Coco lost his reelection bid.